-As of June 30, 2017, claims have been filed against CSAV related to its container shipping business prior to the merger with HLAG.
-In accordance with the merger agreement between CSAV and HLAG, HLAG is now legally and financially liable for all legal contingencies related to the operations of the container shipping business, including legal expenses and possible disbursements, even when CSAV is party to the claim.
-This is the case with the administrative proceedings initiated by the Peruvian National Institute in Defense of Competition and Protection of Intellectual Property (INDECOPI) against several shipping companies, including CSAV, for participating in liner conferences, particularly the Asia West Coast South America Agreement (AWCSA) even though Peru ratified the United Nations' "Convention of a Code of Conduct for Liner Conferences."
+As of December 31, 2017, claims have been filed against the Company related to its container shipping business prior to the merger with HLAG.
+In accordance with the merger agreement between the Company and HLAG, all legal contingencies related to the operations of the container shipping business are presently the legal and financial responsibility of HLAG, including legal expenses and possible disbursements, even when the Company is party to the claim.
+This was the case with the administrative proceedings initiated by INDECOPI against several shipping companies, including the Company, for participating in liner conferences, particularly the Asia West Coast South America Agreement (AWCSA) even though Peru ratified the United Nations' "Convention of a Code of Conduct for Liner Conferences."
+On May 8, 2017, the INDECOPI Free Competition Commission issued a ruling to conclude the proceedings and impose no penalties given a commitment made by the companies under investigation to cease such practices.